azharaidarbek753-alt/recursion-assignment-java/README.md

 10. GCD (Euclidean algorithm)

 ## Important
-- No loops were used
+- Recursion was used for solving all main tasks
-- Only recursion was applied
+- Loops were only used for input handling
 - All tasks work correctly

 ## How to run